 Roses may not be the easiest to grow, but the fact remains that the beauty and serenity of a rose garden are unparalleled.

 Watching a rose slowly unfurl its petals and release that trademark sweet fragrance in the air is an unforgettable experience.
-There is not any need for professional help if you wish to grow beautiful and healthy roses.
+There is no need for professional help if you wish to grow beautiful and healthy roses.
 There are just a few things that any gardener can do to grow delightful blooms in their garden.

 Prune your rose bushes.
 Trimming or pruning is significant for the growth and health of roses.
-Focus on discarding the 3D’s – dead, diseased, and damaged parts, from your rose bushes.
+Focus on discarding the 3Ds – dead, diseased, and damaged parts, from your rose bushes.
 Removing all the withered flowers, rotting portions, and unproductive canes will mean that the nutrition your roses receive will be spent on making a healthy plant healthier.

 Adding leaf mulch or shredded hardwood mulch around your rose bushes will keep them healthy and thriving.

 The presence of a loving gardener cannot be discounted either.
 Love your plants and watch them bloom!

 Source of Information on Rose Gardening